Monster transformer en route

 Four SSEN transformers procured by the US as part of its in-kind contributions to ITER, are now installed on the ITER platform.

 However large and heavy, they will be dwarfed by their soon-to-be neighbours that will tower some 15 metres above ground (with all insulators extended).
-The three PPEN transformers that are expected soon from China are massive structures that will weigh approximately 460 tons each when completely filled and fitted out.
+The three PPEN transformers that are expected soon from China are massive structures that will weigh approximately 460 tonnes each when completely filled and fitted out.

 Procured by the Chinese Domestic Agency, the first of the three units left the port of Tianjin on 17 April and is expected on site in early June.
 The other two are undergoing factory tests at manufacturer Baoding Tianwei.